chewett/RaspberryPiVcgencmd/README.md

 ## Want to help?

-Suggestions and improvements are welcome, if you have anything to add feel free to make a pull request on github
+Suggestions and improvements are welcome, if you have anything to add feel free to make a pull request on [github](https://github.com/chewett/RaspberryPiVcgencmd).